JeanChristopheMorinPerso/rez-pip/CONTRIBUTING.md

 When you're finished with the changes, create a pull request, also known as a PR.

-Tyy to write a more than one sentence in the description field.
+Try to write a more than one sentence in the description field.
 Explain why you are doing the changes, why you did the changeds the way you did, tradeoffs.
 If there is compatibility concerns, please mention them too.
 The description should be as detailed as possible to help us better review your PR.